Assassination of Arjun Dass

 On 4 September 1985, at 9:20 am member of the Delhi Metropolitan Council, close associate of Sanjay Gandhi, and Congress leader Arjun Dass was assassinated by 3 Sikhs in Delhi.
 The assassins were Harjinder Singh Jinda, Sukhdev Singh Sukha, and another member of Jinda's group.
 They killed Dass in revenge for his role in the 1984 anti-Sikh riots.
 Along with Arjun Dass his bodyguard, a constable, was killed and 6 others were injured.

 Background

 Anti-Sikh riots

 1984 anti-Sikh riots were a series of organized pogroms against Sikhs in India following the assassination of Indira Gandhi by her Sikh bodyguards.
 Government estimates project that about 2,800 Sikhs were killed in Delhi and 3,350 nationwide, whilst independent sources estimate the number of deaths at about 8,000–17,000.

-Arjun Das was identified by eyewitnesses and human rights groups as leading mobs in the massacres.
+Arjun Dass was identified by eyewitnesses and human rights groups as leading mobs in the massacres.
 A mob led by him defecated on the Sikh holy book and living Guru, Guru Granth Sahib.